webqit/webflo/README.md

 + either into the response stream (with jsonfyable data automatically translating to a proper JSON response),
 + or into an HTML document for rendering (where applicable), as detailed ahead.

 But, where workflows return `undefined`, a `404` HTTP response is returned.
-In the case of client-side workflows - in `/client`, the already running HTML page in the browser receives empty data, and, at the same time, set to an error state.
+In the case of client-side workflows - in `/client`, the already running HTML page in the browser receives empty data, and is, at the same time, set to an error state.
 (Details in [Rendering and Templating](#rendering-and-templating).)

 #### Server-Side: API and Page Responses